-Here’s a recipe for bucatini with Sicilian almond pesto, which pairs long, hollow pasta noodles and decadently creamy burrata cheese with a nutty, savory sauce inspired by the flavors of Sicily and southern Italy.
+It pairs long, hollow pasta noodles and decadently creamy burrata cheese with a nutty, savory sauce inspired by the flavors of Sicily and southern Italy.

 Bucatini is a type of pasta shaped like chubby spaghetti, but with a hole in the middle (perciatelli is another name for the same pasta).

-I get around that small inconvenience by adapting to this mindset: When a plate of bucatini is sitting in front of you, forget your about table manners and just dig in with gusto.
+I get around that small inconvenience by adapting to this mindset: When a plate of bucatini is sitting in front of you, forget your about table manners and just dig in with gusto!

 The best sauces for bucatini match the chewy nature of the pasta — hearty and full of texture.

 For this recipe, I was inspired by another sauce specific to Sicily, pesto alla trapanese, which is based on almonds and tomatoes.

 I love to add an extra layer of savory umami to this pasta by tossing in these slow-roasted tomatoes.
 Give it a try!

-- 1/2 cup whole almonds, toasted for 10 minutes in a 350-degree oven
+- ½ cup (71.5 g) whole almonds, toasted for 10 minutes in a 350-degree oven

-- 1 loosely packed cup fresh basil leaves
+- 1 cup (loosely packed) (60 g) fresh basil leaves

 - 2 garlic cloves

-- 1/2 teaspoon crushed red chili pepper
+- ½ teaspoon crushed red chili pepper

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 1/3 cup extra-virgin olive oil
+- ⅓ cup (75 ml) extra-virgin olive oil

-- 1/4 cup grated pecorino Romano cheese
+- ¼ cup (115 g) grated pecorino Romano cheese

-- 1 pound dried bucatini pasta
+- 1 pound (450 g) dried bucatini pasta

-- 4 ounces burrata cheese
+- 4 ounces (125 g) burrata cheese

 - Pulse the almonds in a food processor for a few seconds until they’re roughly chopped.